kongchen/ginger/README.md

 4. `outputPath` is the final document's ouput path.
 5. `withFormatSuffix` indicates if you wannt swagger's `.{format}` suffix in your document.

-Assume the configuration file is `/bar/test.json`, now you can launch *ginger*:
+Assume the configuration file is `/bar/test.json`, now you can launch *Ginger*:
 ```
-java -cp ginger-0.1-SNAPSHOT-jar-with-dependencies.jar /bar/test.json
+java -cp ginger-SNAPSHOT-jar-with-dependencies.jar /bar/test.json
 ```
-to let *ginger* help you:
+to let *Ginger* help you:

 - Generate API document,
 - Run samples you described in the `samplePackage`,